 “Make consumers’ lives better.”
 This is what businesses and brands must do.
 Makes sense, doesn’t it?
 More often than not, brands fail to meet this need.
 A Co.Exist article discusses the need for brands today to create meaningful lives.
 Umair Haque, blogger from Harvard Business Review claims, "The next global economy isn’t just about stuff, it’s about human lives."
 Over time, what consumers look for in a brand has drastically changed over time from what the product does to how it makes you feel to who you are.
 Today it is about making a better you.

 The marketplace is cluttered with businesses that sell “throwaway” products in the name of consumerism and brands that are stained with negative experiences, making it difficult for anyone with a conscience to associate with.
-There are however, amidst it all, brands that do it right.
-These are the customer centric businesses that genuinely want to improve the livelihood of its customers.
+There are, however, amidst it all, brands that do it right.
+These are the customer-centric businesses that genuinely want to improve the livelihood of their customers.

 “Your customers are beginning to take a quantum leap into an era where a life meaningfully well lived is what really counts."

 In order to keep up in this era, some brands may have to undergo internal rebuilding so that fulfilling the customer’s desire for a more meaningful life is achievable.
 This might mean realigning your core values with your customers and creating a cultural change within your workplace that focuses on your customers' ultimate needs.
 Keep up with the new era of change and be the brand that is far more meaningful than ever before, be the brand that makes your customers’ lives better.
 At Proto Partners we can help you to do this.
 Our goal is to “help organisations enrich the lives of customers, one customer experience at a time” hence making a more meaningful brand.